 Where's the Chicken?
-I was shocked to learn that grilled chicken in a fast-food environment of any kind, isn’t a healthy food, it’s a healthy imposter!
-At least 14% of the meat, isn’t chicken.
-And that’s not the only reason why I won’t eat it…
+I was shocked to learn that grilled chicken in a fast-food environment isn't a healthy food; it's a healthy imposter!
+At least 14% of the meat isn't chicken.
+And that's not the only reason why I won't eat it…

-5 reasons why I won’t eat fast-food chicken: Fat, Fakes, Fillers, Appetite Accelerants & Added Sugar!
+Five reasons I won't eat fast-food chicken: Fat, Fakes, Fillers, Appetite Accelerants & Added Sugar!

-#1 Fat in fast-food is synonymous with “unhealthy” because most of it is fried.
-And fried chicken is also coated with a starchy-carbohydrate flour, breading and then fried at a high temperature in an unhealthy oil.
+#1 Fat in fast food is synonymous with "unhealthy" because most of it is fried.
+And fried chicken is coated with starchy-carbohydrate flour, breading and then fried at a high temperature in an unhealthy oil.

 Fried chicken seems to be juicer, but don't be fooled.
 That's the extra fat caused by the cooking process.
 Special pressurized friers are used to increase both the cooking temperature and pressure, which forces more oil into the meat.

 #2 Fake Chicken Breast is unbelievably common.
-The menu may say "breast of chicken", image above and below both for same grilled chicken breast item from Chick-Fil-A. But there are no 100% real chicken breast sold at any of the dozen or more fast-food restaurants I researched, see bottom of this page for examples.
-The menu says, “Chicken Breast” yet the list of ingredients reveals only 86% or less is actually chicken breast meat and the rest is fillers.
+The menu may say "breast of chicken," the image above and below both for the same grilled chicken breast item from Chick-Fil-A. But no 100% natural chicken breasts are sold at any of the dozen or more fast-food restaurants I researched; see the bottom of this page for examples.
+The menu says, "Chicken Breast," yet the list of ingredients reveals that only 86% or less is chicken breast meat, and the rest is fillers.

-#3 Fillers are used in most all boneless fast-food chicken.
-Because just like hamburger patties, the meat needs to be uniform shape, size and weight.
+#3 Fillers are used in almost all boneless fast-food chicken.
+Because, just like hamburger patties, the meat needs to be uniform in shape, size, and weight.
 The best way to accomplish this consistency is to grind the chicken meat and skin and then shape it into uniform patties.

-Watch how Chicken Nuggets are made, they’re a combination of ground chicken filled with chicken skin, starches, sugars and other flavor agents like autolyzed yeast, which always contains monosodium glutamate.
+Watch how Chicken Nuggets are made; they combine ground chicken filled with chicken skin, starches, sugars, and other flavor agents like autolyzed yeast, which always contains monosodium glutamate.

-A variety of starches, gums and other fillers are added to the meat mix to not only expand the product, but also to help give the product shape.
-Gums, starches and fillers hold it together and allow the product to be molded and shaped into a consistent size and weight.
+Various starches, gums, and other fillers are added to the meat mix to not only expand the product but also to help shape the product.
+Gums, starches, and fillers hold it together and allow the product to be molded and shaped into a consistent size and weight.

-#5 Added Sugar isn’t always as obvious since sugar is smuggled into food by using a variety of alias names and chemical concoctions.
-Fast-food chicken is infused with sugars, like dextrose, which comes from corn or wheat and is almost identical in composition to glucose.
+#5 Added Sugar isn't always as obvious since Sugar is smuggled into food by using a variety of alias names and chemical concoctions.
+Fast-food chicken is infused with sugars, like dextrose, which comes from corn or wheat and is almost identical to glucose.

 I used to eat grilled chicken breast salad at fast-food, thinking it was healthier.
-It’s not.
-In fact, McDonald’s announced they no longer offers salad of any kind.
-In 2020 most fast-food companies narrowed their menu options and eliminated salad and fresh options.
-Which is okay, because the salads at fast-food aren’t any healthier.
-They’re made with the same “fake, sugar-filled chicken” and topped with high-fat, sugary dressings too.
+It's not.
+McDonald's announced they no longer offer a salad of any kind.
+In 2020 most fast-food companies narrowed their menu options and eliminated salad and fresh options, which is okay because the salads at fast food aren't any healthier.
+They're made with the same "fake, sugar-filled chicken" and topped with high-fat, sugary dressings.

 Grab a Burger!

-I recommend eating a real hamburger, made from real beef instead!
-These are the two fast-food chains, local to me, where I know I can get “real hamburger meat”, no fillers, no preservatives or stimulating substances.
+I recommend eating a real hamburger made from natural beef instead!
+These are the two fast-food chains, local to me, where I know I can get "real hamburger meat" with no fillers, no preservatives, or stimulating substances.

 Ironically, neither of these restaurants offers chicken of any kind.
-Maybe because chicken is a real bird that can’t naturally exist as a fast-food?
+Maybe because chicken is a real bird that can't naturally exist as fast food?

-Go to the company’s website, look at the menu, and in the nutrition section look for “ingredients” or more common “allergen information” is where you’ll find what’s inside, samples below...
+Go to the company's website, look at the menu, and in the nutrition section, look for "ingredients" or more common "allergen information" this is where you'll find what's inside; samples are below...

 Wendy's Grilled Chicken Fillet Chicken Breast Fillet (86%), Water, Salt, Potato Starch, Yeast Extract, Natural Flavours, Spices, Sugar, Garlic Powder, Onion Powder, Thickeners (Carrageenan, Xanthan Gum), Rice Starch, Paprika, Acidity Regulator (Sodium Carbonate).